 Nutrition significantly influences how quickly your body repairs damaged vessels and tissues after bruising occurs:

-Ensuring balanced nutrition accelerates recovery times considerably compared to diets lacking these essentials.
+Ensuring balanced nutrition can support recovery compared with diets lacking these essentials.

 Lifestyle Adjustments To Prevent Recurring Bruises On Shins